codingMustache/codingMustache/README.md

 ## Joke of the Day

-Never Trust Someone With Graph Paper...

-They're always plotting something.
+What did the shy pebble wish for?
+That she was a little boulder.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What internet protocol was documented in RFC 1459?
- 1. Java Vendor Machine
+ 1. FTP
- 2. Java Visual Machine
+ 2. HTTPS
- 3. Just Virtual Machine
+ 3. HTTP
- 4. Java Virtual Machine
+ 4. IRC

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  IRC
 </details>